LGN520/farreach-public/ycsb-implementation.md

 		* Update exp4 dynamic, exp6 skewness of evaluation in paper
 		* Dump more bwcost information in controller
 		* Update calculate_bwcost_helper.py to calculate average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
-		* TODO: Add design details of upstream backup in paper
+		* Add design details of upstream backup in paper
-		* TODO: Add discussion about distributed extension in paper
 	+ Huancheng
 		* TODO: Finish twitter trace evaluation
 			- TODO: Fix issue of zero cache hit rate